aristanetworks/anta/README.md

 ls outdir
 ```

-## To collect the scheduled show tech-support files from devices
+## Collect the scheduled show tech-support files from devices

 - Update the devices [inventory](examples/devices.txt) with your devices IP address or hostname.
 - Run the python script [collect-sheduled-show-tech.py](scripts/tools/collect-sheduled-show-tech.py).